awsdocs/aws-systems-manager-user-guide/doc_source/automation-ec2reset.md

 1. Copy the **Value**\.
 The is the ARN of the AssumeRole\.
 You will specify this ARN when you execute the Automation\.

 **Note**
-This procedures creates a AWS CloudFormation stack in the us\-east\-2 \(Ohio\) Region, but the IAM role created by this process is a global resource available in all Regions\.
+This procedure creates an AWS CloudFormation stack in the US East \(Ohio\) Region \(us\-east\-2\), but the IAM role created by this process is a global resource available in all Regions\.

 ## Executing the Automation<a name="automation-ec2reset-executing"></a>